 If you’ve dabbled in computer graphics design in the past, then you may already be aware of, or even familiar with some of these programs.

 While the first two are traditionally associated with typical Image design and manipulation, there is another that can be used.
-We’re talking about Blender.
+I’m talking about Blender.
 This program can be used to incorporate 3D elements into your thumbnails and render as PNG.
 This can add a nice touch if you’re willing to put in the extra effort associated with 3D model design and manipulation.
-Fun tidbit, you can actually sell said models on places like Sketchfab, which we’ve dabbled in.
+Fun tidbit, you can actually sell said models on places like Sketchfab, which I’ve dabbled in.

-These file-types are non-destructive, meaning that they keep all of the important layer data and other pertinent information for modification at a later date.
+These file types are non-destructive, meaning that they keep all of the important layer data and other pertinent information for modification at a later date.
 Additionally, they save you a ton of time by allowing you to choose different layers to mix and match.